shando5579/CSCI-3381-Project-2-GUI-Sentiment-Analysis/README.md

 # CSCI-3381-Project-2
+GUI Implementation for Project 1

-You can access the testing method in CSCI-3381-Project-2/TweetPredictionPackage/testMethod.txt
+Note: You can access the testing method in CSCI-3381-Project-2/TweetPredictionPackage/testMethod.txt